 Let’s say you’re reading content on the Nutshell blog.
 You’re blown away by the quality of our writing and think to yourself, “Man, if only Nutshell wrote about [Topic].
 I’d definitely read that!”

-Suddenly, you notice a bit of orange text signifying a link to the exact content you’re interested in.
+Suddenly, you notice a bit of orange text signifying a link to the content you’re interested in.
 You click on it immediately.
-After all, your favorite content creators (Nutshell) linked to the post so it must be valuable, right?
+After all, your favorite content creators (Nutshell) linked to the post, so it must be valuable, right?

 Now you’re on a website you’ve never visited before, reading a blog post about a topic you’re highly interested in.
-As long as the post is well-written, there’s a good chance you’ll check out the company who wrote it, peruse their website, download a free ebook…
+As long as the post is well-written, there’s a good chance you’ll check out the company who wrote it, peruse their website, and even download a free ebook.

 This is what we mean by targeted traffic.
 By acquiring backlinks, you can drive traffic to your website that’s already interested in what you have to say and offer.